This webpage contains affiliate links. See more details here.

 Once you reach Florence or Pisa, you can travel anywhere within Tuscany.
 You can for example board direct trains from Santa Maria Novella train station to Siena (1h 30 min) or Lucca (1h 20 min).
 Trains are frequent and ticket prices start from €8. 👉 Find cheap Italian train tickets!

-Or you can arrange you can tour hundreds of small towns in Tuscany, on your own or on organised tours.
+Or you can arrange you tour hundreds of small towns in Tuscany, on your own or on organised tours.
 Some of the most interesting are Cortona, San Gimignano, Montepulciano, Pienza, Volterra, Colle Val d’Elsa and Fiesole.

 Buses from Zagreb to Venice are practical for those exploring inland Croatia before heading to Venice.
 Choose among several bus companies on this route.
 The trip takes around 5-6 hours and costs from €20 to €30 for a one-way trip.

 Driving a car between Zagreb and Venice takes around 3-4 hours (240 to 270 kilometers).
 Additional costs would be toll and parking.
-The most common route is via the A4 highway in Croatia, then crossing into Italy through the E70 highway, and continuing towards Venice.
+The most common route is via the A4 highway in Croatia, then crossing into Italy through the E70 highway, and continuing towards Venice. 👉 See cheap car hire deals here!

 The most enchanting way to reach Venice is by sea.
 Regular ferry and catamaran services operate from Croatian coastal cities like Pula, Rovinj, and PoreÄŤ, offering journey times between 2.5 to 4 hours.
 These services are particularly frequent during the summer season, treating passengers to breathtaking views of the Adriatic Sea.